Get In Touch

 Until further notice, visitors to our shelter are limited to approved applicants only.

 Q: Do you have puppies/kittens/purebred animals?

 A: Lighthouse's primary focus is on adult dogs/cats.
 We bring last call death row dogs into our care.
-Adult dogs, senior dogs and mix breeds are least likely to make it off the euthanasia list.
-Therefore, we very rarely have dogs in our care who are purebred or who are are younger than a year.
+Adult dogs, senior dogs and mix breeds are the least likely to make it off the euthanasia list.
+Therefore, we very rarely have dogs in our care who are purebred or who are younger than a year.
 When you adopt from Lighthouse, you are truly adopting a rescue!
 Our cat adoption program also focuses on adult and senior cats.
 We rarely have kittens in our care.
 If you are interested in adopting a kitten/puppy, there are still adoption options and we urge you to seek them.
 If you message us about puppies/kittens we will let you know if we have puppies/kittens in our care or we will refer you to another shelter/rescue that may have them.

 Q: Will you take my dog/cat?